| An Essay on

 warnings.
 The classification becomes more complicated and more unwieldy, and

 experience shows that some questions always remain in suspense.
+The choices made in delimiting aggregates have important

 consequences; we can try a small exercise by looking at the page in